happykit/flags/package/README.md

 ### Setting up the Environment Variable

-You might have noticed that `flags/config.ts` uses an Environment Variable called `NEXT_PUBLIC_FLAGS_ENV_KEY`.
+You might have noticed that `flags/config.ts` uses an Environment Variable called ` `.
 This variable is used to tell HappyKit which flags it should use.
 Let's set this up now.

 Create an account on [`happykit.dev`](https://happykit.dev/signup) to receive your `envKey`.
 You'll find it in the **Keys** section of your project settings once you created a project.